Mattgeary/mattgeary.github.io_old/output.md

 ## Published papers

+**Geary, M.**, Haworth, P.H. & Fielding, A.H.
+Hen harrier Circus cyaneus nest sites on the Isle of Mull are associated with habitat mosaics and constrained by topography. _Under review with Biological Conservation._

+Nelson, H.P., Devenish-Nelson, E., **Geary, M.**, Rusk, B., & Lawrence, A., A systematic review of climate change impacts on tropical dry forest in a biodiversity hotspot.
+Under review with Forest Ecology and Management.

 **Geary, M.**, Fielding, A. H., McGowan, P. J. K., & Marsden, S. J. (2015).
 Scenario-Led Habitat Modelling of Land Use Change Impacts on Key Species.
 PLoS ONE, 10(11), e0142477. http://doi.org/10.1371/journal.pone.0142477